-COMPREHENSIVE PLANNING - Transportation planning and the system it designs shall be comprehensive and coordinated with other planning efforts.
+COMPREHENSIVE PLANNING - Transportation planning and the system it designs shall be continuing, comprehensive, and cooperative with other planning efforts.

-- The MACC LRTP shall be coordinated with and complement MACC members' master/land use and other plans. - The MACC LRTP shall be coordinated with the current State Long Range Transportation Plan (MI Transportation Plan) as well as other Michigan Department of Transportation plans.
-The MACC has also been working to coordinate elements of the plan with the State's draft 2045 LRTP (Michigan Mobility 2045). - The MACC LRTP will consider the ten planning factors contained in the FAST Act.
+- The MACC LRTP shall be coordinated with and complement MACC members' master/land use and other plans. - The MACC LRTP shall be coordinated with the current State Long Range Transportation Plan (Michigan Mobility 2045) as well as other Michigan Department of Transportation plans. - The MACC LRTP will consider the ten planning factors contained in the IIJA Act.